Punjabi cinema

 Punjabi cinema, also known as Pollywood or Punjwood, is cinema dedicated to the production of motion pictures in the Punjabi-language widely spoken in the Indian state of Punjab.
 It is based in Amritsar, Ludhiana, and Mohali.

-The cinema of Punjab has its beginnings with the 1928 production of Daughters of Today, the earliest feature film produced in the region in Lahore.
-The first sound film, Heer Ranjha, using the sound-on-disc technology, was released in 1932.
-Since then, many films have been produced in Punjabi cinema, a number of which have received international recognition.
-Many actors and filmmakers started their careers in Punjabi films, a number of whom have acquired international reputations, and a number of whom have found greater financial benefits in careers in larger film producing industries.
+Punjabi cinema began with the 1928 silent film of Daughters of Today, produced in the region in Lahore.
+In 1932, the first sound film, Heer Ranjha, using sound-on-disc technology, was released.
+2,377 short-films and 117 feature-films were produced in Punjabi by 1989.

 History

+Silent Era (1920's)

-Film operations started in the 1920s in Lahore, the provincial capital of British India.
-The first silent film, Daughters of Today, was released in 1924 in Lahore; the city had nine operational cinema houses.
+In 1924, the first Punjabi film, Daughters of Today, was released in Lahore; the city had nine operational cinema houses.
 Movies shown at these cinemas were mostly produced in Bombay and Calcutta, and seldom from Hollywood and London.
 Daughters of Today was a brainchild of G.K.
 Mehta, a former officer with the North-Western Railways who, much like H. S. Bhatavdekar, had imported a camera into the country.
 Mehta continued to produce newsreel coverage for companies abroad and delved into further film projects but his dedication gave way when he promptly left the film industry for more profitable ventures.

+In 1928, alongside Muhammad Ismail, Abdur Rashid Kardar who previously worked with Mehta, started a studio and production company under the name United Players Corporation after having sold all his belongings.
+Set up at Ravi Road (now Timber Market), the duo hired actors to work with them on their projects.
+Shooting was mainly done in daylight and limited their productivity, but the area they encompassed was enriched with locations, including important landmarks.
+Actors who worked for the studio included Hiralal, Gul Hamid, Nazir, Pran Sikhand, Kaushalya Devi, Gulzaar, Mumtaaz and Ahmed Deen.

-But it was to be later in 1929–1930, when Abdur Rashid Kardar's Husn Ka Daku was released, that the film industry had established in essence in Lahore's Bhati Gate locality.
-Kardar, a professional calligraphist, was accompanied by his fellow-artist and friend Muhammad Ismail, who would make the posters for his films.
+Later, in 1929, Kardar made his directorial debut with the release of Husn Ka Daku, which led to him being inducted into the director's guild.'
+Through this film, the Punjabi film industry had established in essence in Lahore's Bhati Gate locality.
+Kardar, a professional calligraphist, was accompanied by his friend Ismail, hwho would make the posters for his films.